 Quarantine (2008) – made by John Erick Dowdle who has since gone onto much bigger things – was an English-language remake of the Spanish [Rec] (2007).
 Both films were a unique attempt to rework the zombie film as Found Footage, claiming to be shot from the point-of-view of a news team trapped with a group of survivors as they are quarantined inside an apartment building and the infection rapidly spreads.
-Following Quarantine, [Rec]‘s two Spanish co-directors went on to make a string of their own sequels with [Rec] 2 (2009), [Rec]3: Genesis (2012) and [Rec]4: Apocalypse (2014).
+Following Quarantine, [Rec]‘s two Spanish co-directors went on to make a string of sequels to the original with [Rec] 2 (2009), [Rec]3: Genesis (2012) and [Rec]4: Apocalypse (2014).
 Quarantine 2: Terminal is a sequel to Quarantine, although is unrelated to [Rec] 2 and any of the [Rec] sequels.

-The airplane thriller horror movie took off for a time around this period with the likes of Flightplan (2005) and Red Eye (2005).
-There were a number of genre-related efforts, especially after Snakes on a Plane (2006), although these tended more to the ridiculous than the effective as in Tail Sting (2002) with mutant scorpions on a plane, Swarm (2007) with ants on a plane and Lost in the Pacific (2016) with mutant cats on a plane; and Flight 666 (2018) about a haunted flight.
+The airplane thriller took off for a time around this period with the likes of Flightplan (2005) and Red Eye (2005).
+There were a number of genre-related efforts, especially after Snakes on a Plane (2006), although these tended more to the ridiculous than the effective as in Tail Sting (2002) with mutant scorpions on a plane, Swarm (2007) with ants on a plane; and Lost in the Pacific (2016) with mutant cats on a plane; and Flight 666 (2018) about a haunted flight.
 Surprisingly enough, the zombies on a plane concept had been done before with Flight of the Living Dead: Outbreak on a Plane (2007), although Quarantine 2 does let down on this somewhat and has the plane land soon into the film and most of the action thereafter take place in the terminal.